A Changing Point of Sale Landscape

 What's so great about tablets?

 Tablets are small, sleek, and sexy.
-They can make a buggy whip store look hip.
-They're also small and mobile, so if space is a limitation or if you need to carry around your POS system, then tablets can be very beneficial.
+They're also small and mobile, so if space is a limitation or you need to carry around your POS system, then tablets can be very beneficial.

 Tablets were designed for consumer applications and can take a beating in commercial environments.
-Imagine a bartender punching in an order with an empty beer bottle during the middle of happy hour.
+Imagine a bartender punching in an order with an empty beer bottle in hand during happy hour.
 Tablets can also have limited internet connectivity and depend on WiFi or a cellular signal.
 Most tablets also lack horsepower and offer inferior processors to larger computers.

 Not necessarily.
 Tablets definitely have their place, but we don't envision traditional terminals becoming obsolete any time soon.
 In addition to tablets themselves, there's also an entire sub-industry of tablet-based software platforms — but that's an entirely different Q&A session.